 Recovered Capacity (England, Wales & NI)

 You are invited to consider whether you wish to continue taking part in a research study.
-To help you decide whether or not to continue, it is important for you to understand why the research is being done and what it will involve.
-Please take time to read the following information carefully.
-Talk to others about the study if you wish.
-Contact us if there is anything that is not clear or if you would like some more information.
-Take time to decide whether or not you would like to take part.

 During your recent admission to hospital you were unable to give consent for entry into the EVIS Trial.
 We therefore asked your legal representative (welfare attorney, welfare guardian, nearest relative, and independent doctor or an individual appointed by the hospital) who gave consent on your behalf to enter the study.
 You were entered into the research study by a process approved by the research ethics committee.
 This is permissible under the Mental Capacity Act 2005.
 Since you have now recovered the ability to make decisions about your care, we are asking your permission to continue your involvement with the study.
 Before you decide whether or not to continue, it is important for you to understand why the research is being done and what it will involve.
 Please take time to read the following information carefully.
 Talk to others about the study if you wish.
 Contact us if there is anything that is not clear, or if you would like more information.
 Take time to decide whether or not you wish to continue taking part in the trial.

 Purpose of the Study